qfpl/ghc-extensions-talk/proposal.md

 ### Abstract

 Language extensions are everywhere in the modern Haskell world.
 As beginners we are often told by instructors or the compiler itself to enable particular extensions to allow for some syntactic sugar or enable a common feature.
 If we continue to use Haskell, we likely come to depend on even more language extensions, until it is common place for the first 10 lines of each file to be language pragmas.
 Many of us, myself included, are probably guilty of enabling extensions without fully understanding what they do, or understanding what tradeoffs and risks they might present.
-I'd like to do better.
+This talk hopes to improve the situation by shedding some light on commonly used extensions.

-We'll start with what language extensions are, and the different ways they may be enabled.
-From there, we'll look at some of the simpler extensions that give us some syntactic sugar.
-Next we'll look at some heavier weight extensions, including those commonly used to alter the type class mechanism.
+We'll start with what language extensions are and why they exist.
+Next we'll consider the different ways they may be enabled.
+From there, we'll look at some of the simpler extensions that provide syntactic sugar and not much else.
+At this point we'll start to ramp up and look at some heavier weight extensions, their use cases, and their tradeoffs.
+Finally, we'll take a more detailed look at some language extensions related to type classes.

 There are over 100 language extensions supported by GHC 8.6, so it is not my intention to cover all or even most of them.
-Instead, our focus will be extensions that are commonly used, their motivation, their use, and any risks/tradeoffs they present.
+Instead, I hope to explain and demystify some common language extensions and point out that they are not without risks.

 ### Category